ci-compass/cicf/week04-git-and-coding-standards/README.md

 A few may have more than one parent (these are "merge commits").
 Since this was the first commit there are no parent commits this time.

-Lets make a change to the README file.
+Let's make a change to the README file.
 Change 'A' to 'The' and add a second line.

     $ nano README.md